-These payments are included in your out-of-pocket costs Your out-of-pocket costs include the payments listed below (as long as they are for Part D covered drugs and you followed the rules for drug coverage that are explained in Chapter 5): ☐ The amount you pay for drugs when you are in any of the following drug payment stages: ° The Initial Coverage Stage ° The Coverage Gap Stage Any payments you made during this calendar year as a member of a different Medicare prescription drug plan before you joined our plan.
-It matters who pays: ☐ If you make these payments yourself , they are included in your out-of-pocket costs. $\hfill\Box$ These payments are also included if they are made on your behalf by ${f certain\ other}$ individuals or organizations.
+Tiere are the rules we must follow to keep track of your out-of-pocket costs.
+These payments are included in your out-of-pocket costs Your out-of-pocket costs include the payments listed below (as long as they are for Part D covered drugs and you followed the rules for drug coverage that are explained in Chapter 5): ☐ The amount you pay for drugs when you are in any of the following drug payment stages: ☐ The Initial Coverage Stage ☐ The Coverage Gap Stage Any payments you made during this calendar year as a member of a different Medicare prescription drug plan before you joined our plan.
+It matters who pays: □If you make these payments yourself, they are included in your out-of-pocket costs. □ These payments are also included in your out-of-pocket costs if they are made on your behalf by certain other individuals or organizations .
 This includes payments for your drugs made by a friend or relative, by most charities, by AIDS drug assistance programs, by a State Pharmaceutical Assistance Program that is qualified by Medicare, or by the Indian Health Service.
-Payments made by Medicare's "Extra Help" Program are also included.
-Some payments made by the Medicare Coverage Gap Discount Program are included.
+Payments made by Medicare's "Extra Help" Program are also included. □ Some payments made by the Medicare Coverage Gap Discount Program are included in your out-of-pocket costs.
 The amount the manufacturer pays for your brand name drugs is included.
 But the amount the plan pays for your generic drugs is not included.
-Moving on to the Catastrophic Coverage Stage: When you (or those paying on your behalf) have spent a total of \$7,400 in out-of-pocket costs within the plan year, you will move from the Coverage Gap Stage to the Catastrophic Coverage Stage.
+Moving on to the Catastrophic Coverage Stage: When you (or those paying on your behalf) have spent a total of \$8,000 in out-of-pocket costs within the plan year, you will move from the Coverage Gap Stage to the Catastrophic Coverage Stage.
 When your total Out-of-Pocket costs (what you pay) reach \$2,000 you will not pay any co-pay or co-insurance.
-These payments are not included in your out-of-pocket costs Your out-of-pocket costs do not include any of these types of payments: ☐ Drugs you buy outside the United States and its territories. □ Drugs that are not covered by our plan.
-Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out- of-network coverage. ☐ Prescription drugs covered by Part A or Part B. Payments you make toward drugs covered under our additional coverage but not normally covered in a Medicare Prescription Drug Plan.
-Payments you make toward prescription drugs not normally covered in a Medicare Prescription Drug Plan.
+These payments are not included in your out-of-pocket costs Your out-of-pocket costs do not include any of these types of payments: □Drugs you buy outside the United States and its territories. □Drugs that are not covered by our plan. □ Drugs you get at an out-of-network pharmacy that do not meet the plan's requirements for out-of-network coverage. □Prescription drugs covered by Part A or Part B. □Payments you make toward drugs covered under our additional coverage but not normally